-College Eight Garden::
+College Eight Garden:

 In 1995, a small group of students broke ground for the garden with assistance from Steve Gliessman, a professor of Environmental Studies and Agroecology.
 The next year, Gliessman began teaching a 1-unit course in the garden, focusing on the key concepts of organic agriculture including, soil maintenance, food systems, and "learning by doing".
+While getting reconnected with more sustainable practices and basic gardening techniques, journals are kept to reflect on what was taught and what thoughts may arose because of each lesson.

 A group of dedicated students from the Student Environmental Center began maintaining the garden and teaching the course in 2009 to preserve the health and integrity of this beautiful space and promote peer-facilitated education at UCSC.
 In 2011, Measure 43, The Sustainable Food, Health and Wellness Initiative, administered by the Center for Agroecology & Sustainable Food Systems (CASFS) awarded the College 8 Garden Project a $2,000 grant to help ensure its success as a model for student-run gardens on campus.